stepstefan/Drvogalant/README.md

 # Drvogalant

-Don't bother reading through code, it's a bloody mess.
-Requires MikTex 2.9, look for installation hard-coded path somewhere in code.
+Management application for local business specializing in door manufacturing.

+Requires MikTex 2.9.
+Installation path for MikTex is hardcoded.